Ruby Diamond: Later life

 On the death of her father in 1914, Diamond inherited the family mercantile store, the family home, and other properties in downtown Tallahassee.
 She sold the store, but kept and managed the downtown real estate and buildings for several decades.
 Following her mother's death in 1924, the family home was sold.
 Ruby moved into the Floridan Hotel after it opened in 1927.
 For many years the hotel was the newest, largest, and preferred hotel in Tallahassee.
 Many state legislators stayed there during legislative sessions.
 A common joke was that more of Florida's business took place in the Floridan than at the Capitol building.
 She lived there until 1978.
-When the Floridan went out of business, Diamond moved to the Hilton Hotel, where she remained until her death in 1982.
+When the Floridan went out of business, Diamond moved to the Hilton Hotel, where she remained until her death.

-Guests at her 90th birthday party included Florida Governor Reubin Askew, U.S. Senator Richard Stone, and Florida Attorney General Robert L. Shevin.
+Guests at her 90th birthday party included Florida Governor Reubin Askew, U.S. Senator Richard Stone, and Florida Attorney General Robert Shevin.
+Diamond died on March 8, 1982.